PratyushTripathy/global_flood_mapper/README.md

 The advanced version of the tool provides option to tweak a few parameters that influence the flood maps.
 Please read the details here.

 Recommended citation:<br/>
-<em> Tripathy, P. & Malladi, T. A novel application for rapid flood mapping using Sentinel-1 SAR data and Google Earth Engine. </em> (forthcoming)
+<em> Tripathy, P. & Malladi, T. A novel application for rapid flood mapping using Sentinel-1 SAR data and Google Earth Engine. </em> (working paper)